scryptachain/scrypta-docs/idanode/progressive-data-management.md

 # Progressive Data Management

 These endpoints represent the core of the IdANode functionality.
-The writing, but above all the reading, of the information written on the blockchain represent the two key features of the development of any dApp.
+The writing and the reading of the information written on the blockchain represent the two key features of the development of any dApp.

 The writing of arbitrary data is allowed thanks to the **OP_RETURN**, which allows to insert 8000 bytes of data on any transaction.
 It is important to note that the outputs marked with OP_RETURN are **non** expendable transactions.
-In fact, in this case only the fees of **0.001 LYRA** are spent for each transaction, or for every 8000 bytes.
+In fact, in this case only the fees of **0.001 LYRA** are spent for each transaction, or for every 50 kilobyte.

-If the size of the data to be written exceeds 8000 bytes, the IdANode (and Scrypta Core) divides the data into blocks of 7994 bytes and uses the first 3 bytes and the last 3 bytes to create a link between sequential data.
+If the size of the data to be written exceeds 50000 byte, the IdANode (and Scrypta Core) divides the data into blocks of 49994 bytes and uses the first 3 bytes and the last 3 bytes to create a link between sequential data.
 The first 3 bytes are tied to the previous transaction and the last 3 to the next one.
 In this way the IdANodes are able to reconstruct the written information on multiple transactions.

 ## Types of possible operations to perform